AntonHedlundFG/GraduationProject/Docs/Report/Johan/Report_Johan.md

 To help solve this problem, we relied on the Logging System i develope early in the project.
 We used it identify difference in replication and pinpoint the crash or issue arose.
 While this is far from a perfect solution, it was definitely helpful.
 I imagine that there are better and more accessible solutions for debugging the online mode, but we were not aware of them at the time.
 In a larger and more extensive project, I would definitely spend more time on reseach and ensure that we establish a more comprehensive method of debugging the online features.

 ### Reworks upon Reworks
+We started this project by gathering around a whiteboard to plan out the construction of all the underlying systems for the game.
+From there we created the first iteration of the underlying command system within a week from writing the first line of code.
+Although it was not final in any way, it provided a foundation to start working with, and we quickly spread out and to start working on different parts of the project.

+No more than one week later, a part of the team began reworking the core command system into a more extensive system for actions and abilities.
+By this point, I had started working on the AI, so I was not part of this group.
+However, as a core system was being changed, I had to pause my work temporarily until the rework was done.
+This was of course frustrating, even though the changes to the system were beneficial to the project in the end.

+Seven weeks into the project, we had yet another overhaul and rework of core systems.
+This time introducing attributes into the previously reworked ability system.
+This once again temporarily hampered progress on other parts of the game while it was being implemented.
+Additionally, existing content had to  be updated to support the new attribute system.\
+We had learned from the previous rework and the process was made less obstructing through branching of the project.
+While not a perfect solution or execution, it helped making the impact on other parts less of an issue.
+I believe that it could have been done even more effective.
+With proper testing and feature implementation in the branch before merging it into the main branch we could have avoided even more of the obstruction in the end.

+The whole process of reworking existing systems in a short project like this one is something that I believe we could have avoided completely.
+We tried to minimize this through planning and documentation early in the project, but since we made two substantial reworks through a nine-week project, it's clear that we still could have done better job.\
+Experience is key here though.
+The core structures of projects like these are complicated.
+With more experience, I believe that some of the issues we faced could have been planned for and avoided.
+I have learned a lot from the project, and while I don't believe that the next project will be perfect either, I believe that I will be able to avoid some of the pitfalls we faced during this project.

 ## Skills and Knowledge Gained